PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Triangles + Voxels/Lecture/english.md

     mesh.vertices = { Vector3(-1, -1, 0), Vector3(-1, 1, 0), Vector3(1, 1 0) }
 ```

-It looks like this in 2D (ignoring z).
+In Unity we can use a `Vector3` to represent any set of 3 decimal numbers.
+For vertices we use `Vector3`'s.
+And the points would look like this in 2D (ignoring z).

 ![three vertices](/Assets/three_vertices.png)

 ### Triangles ("connecting" our vertices)
-Now this won't actually work.
-In a mesh we need sets of 3 numbers that tell us which vertices to use to make a our triangle.
+Now this won't actually work because in a mesh we need to know what 3 vertices we should use to make a triangle, since there will be many vertices and triangles in a mesh.

 ```
     mesh.vertices = { Vector3(-1, -1, 0), Vector3(-1, 1, 0), Vector3(1, 1, 0) }
     mesh.triangles = { 0, 1, 2 }
 ```

-(If you think this is pointless... then yes at this point it is.
-But when you want more than 1 triangle in a mesh it makes sense).

-In our list of "triangles" (they're just a set of 3 `int`s) we are saying, get vertex at `0` (computers count from 0 not 1) and make that the first vertex in our triangle.
-Then get vertex at `1` for the second vertex.
+In the list of "triangles" (they're just a set of 3 `int`s) we are saying, get the vertex at `0` in the array and make that the first vertex in our triangle.
+Then get vertex at `1` and use it for the second vertex of the triangle.
 Then get vertex at `2` for the third vertex.
 These "triangle" ints are called indexes.
 An index tells us where in a list (or array) to find something.
+Triangle ints (usually just called "triangles") have to be in sets of 3, if they are not we will get an error.

 ![triangle mesh](/Assets/triangle_mesh.png)

+(If you think this is pointless... then yes, at this point it is.
+But when you want more than 1 triangle in a mesh it makes sense).

 ### A quad / square (two triangles)
-To make a square shape (a "quad" in 3D jargon) we're going to add 1 more vertex so we have 4 vertices in position to make a square.
+To make a square shape (a "quad" in 3D jargon) we're going to add 1 more vertex so we have 4 vertices in the positions we need to make a square.
+We don't have to add 3 more vertices, since vertices can be referenced by any triangle, and therefore reused.

 ```
     mesh.vertices = { Vector3(-1, -1, 0), Vector3(-1, 1, 0), Vector3(1, 1, 0), Vector3(1, -1, 0) }
     mesh.triangles = { 0, 1, 2 }